svdgraaf/django-notificare/README.md

 # Ofcourse there is also the send() and callback() command,
-# where you have total control over the targets and options
+# where you have total control over the targets and options:
 #
 # def send(message, full_message=None, targets=[])
 # def callback(url, message=None, full_message=None, keyboard=True)